bhavya-data-analysis/reflective-decision-intelligence/README.md

 This answers a simple but important question:
 **Did reflection actually improve decision quality?**

-This is the first real control signal in the system.
+This is the first true control signal in the system.

+---

-#### Level 4.2 — Intervention Attribution (In Progress)
+#### Level 4.2 — Intervention Attribution (Complete)
-Currently working on:
-- Treating questions as **interventions**
+- Questions are treated as **interventions**
-- Attributing changes in decision quality to specific questions
+- Changes in decision fragility are attributed to specific questions
-- Logging which interventions help, stall, or harm thinking under different cognitive states
+- The system logs which interventions help, hurt, or produce no change
+- Effects are tracked under different cognitive states

-No reinforcement learning yet — just careful attribution and measurement.

-This is where the system begins to shift from reflection to learning.
+Reflection is no longer subjective — it is measurable.

+---

+#### Level 4.3 — Measurement-Aware Probing (Complete)
+- The system adapts **within a session** based on observed effects
+- Interventions that empirically worsen thinking are not repeated
+- Neutral or helpful probes are allowed to continue

+This introduces **control without learning a policy**.

 ---